jeffective/zenoh-zig/README.md

 ![Tests](https://github.com/kj4tmp/zenoh-zig/actions/workflows/main.yml/badge.svg)

+> [!WARNING]
+> This project has no affiliation to with the official Zenoh project.

 This project provides zig bindings for [zenoh-c](https://github.com/eclipse-zenoh/zenoh-c).

-The project has no affiliation to with the official Zenoh project.

 ## How does it work?